nstack/hiring-test/readme.md

   etc...
   ```

 As we buy or sell, our own stock of each instrument goes up or down.
-For example, if we sell 1000 USD and then sell 2000 more USD, we currently own 3000 USD instruments (we would say we are *long* 3000).
+For example, if we buy 1000 USD and then buy 2000 more USD, we currently own 3000 USD instruments (we would say we are *long* 3000).
 If we then sell 2000 USD and then sell 2000 USD more, we are now at -1000 USD.
 A negative position is entirely valid (we would say we are *short* 1000 - effectively we owe 1000).

 The task
 --------